 The District's primary revenue source is the assessments from the "The Los Angeles County Safe, Clean Neighborhood Parks and Beaches Measure of 2016 (Measure A)", which was approved by the voters on November 8, 2016.
 Measure A will provide funding for the District to support local parks, beaches, open space, and water resources.
-Measure A does not have a sunset date and is expected to generate approximately \$109 million in fiscal year 2022-2023 through an annual rate of 1.7 cents per square foot of development.
+Measure A does not have a sunset date and is expected to generate approximately \$113 million in fiscal year 2023-24 through an annual rate of 1.81 cents per square foot of development.
+The rate increase from 1.7 cents to 1.81 cents per square foot is in accordance with the 2016 Measure A Resolution and Consumer Price Index Update Policy to automatically adjust the Measure A special tax rate every two years to the maximum rate allowed by the Consumer Price Index Update formula.